red-ant/redant-home-staging/services/digital-product-development.md

           Back up your product development with a this actionable guide and show how you can get thins done.
         </p>
         <p>
-          Using <a href="#faqs-agile-methodology" data-toggle="collapse" data-target="#a5" aria-expanded="true" aria-controls="a5"Agile methodology</a> we break down your digital product in phases of development include testing criteria.
+          Using <a href="#faqs-agile-methodology" data-toggle="collapse" data-target="#a5" aria-expanded="true" aria-controls="a5"> Agile methodology</a> we break down your digital product in phases of development include testing criteria.
 Help you manage risk, identify dependencies from start to finish.
         </p>
       </div>
     </div>